mudasirmattoo/chess/README.md

 # chess
-The game is hosted on:
+The game has been developed in Django Backend